bahtiyartan/troia/docs/25Operators.rst

 (?)
 NULLDATE:
 (??)
 Limits of Integer :

-Example: Integer Arithmetics
+Example: Integer Arithmetic
 ---------------------------

-Here is a simple arithmetics example.
+Here is a simple arithmetic example.
 Please think on this example and try to find why DECIMALVAR1 and DECIMALVAR2 values are different even if divide operation is same.

 ::